-My time at UPenn is being supported by NTU’s Humanities, Arts and Social Sciences International PhD Scholarship.
-Upon completion of my PhD, I’ll return to NTU as a tenure-track Assistant Professor in Philosophy.
+My PhD is supported by NTU’s Humanities, Arts and Social Sciences International PhD Scholarship.
+After graduating, I’ll return to NTU as a tenure-track Assistant Professor in Philosophy.

 In my non-philosophy time, I enjoy performing and creating music, and creating visual art.
-I’m married to a wonderful experimental electronic and jazz musician, who teaches me more about ethics and social epistemology than I could ever learn on my own.
+I’m married to a wonderful experimental electronic and jazz musician.
 I spend lots of time enjoying the incredible music and art scene in Philadelphia, which is home to a great beats, punk, noise, and classical community.

 - (2016) Eating Animals and Personal Guilt, Food Ethics, Oxford UP